vigetlabs/microcosm/docs/api/microcosm.md

 ### `deserialize(data)`

-For each key in the provided `data` parameter, transform it using the `deserialize` method provided by the store managing that key.
+For each key in the provided `data` parameter, transform it using the `deserialize` method provided by the domain managing that key.
 Then fold the deserialized data over the current repo state.

 ```javascript